What's your project?

 Another good reason to refinish your hardwood floor is to freshen up the finish of a wood floor that's dulled from being hidden under carpet for years.

-Anyone who's tackled a hardwood refinishing job can tell you it's a mess, starting with the removal of the previous finish.
+Anyone who’s tackled a hardwood refinishing job can tell you it’s a mess, starting with the removal of the previous finish.
 Hardwood flooring professionals have the knowledge and experience to give your wood floors a quality new finish.
 They also have the proper equipment to handle the job efficiently, including power sanders to remove the existing finish and to prepare the wood to accept new stain.
 Unless you have experience in this area, it is not advisable to take on a project of this magnitude by yourself.
+Even then, the potential cost savings may not outweigh the stress over a job well done.

 Hardwood Flooring Refinish Test